Release

-Once you have completed app development and testing, you can release your app.
-Releasing means to make your app available to users who do not have a role on the app itself.
-This document lists the processes and app settings that may be required before you can release your app successfully.
+Once you have completed app development and testing, you can publish your app.
+Publishing means to make your app available to users who do not have a role on the app itself.
+This document lists the processes and app settings that may be required before you can publish your app successfully.

 If your app will only be used by people who have a role on the app itself you do not need to complete any of these processes because your app is already available to these users.

-If you have already released your app and want to release new functionality that requires App Review, follow the steps in our App Review For Live Apps instructions.
+If you have already published your app and want to add new functionality that requires App Review, follow the steps in our App Review For Published Apps instructions.

 App Review